Please – Leave No Trace When You Camp

 impact practices for the outdoors.

 - Minimize campfire impacts (be careful with fire).

 - Respect wildlife.

 This is our tenth year to partner with Leave No Trace,” says Clay Guerry, TVA recreation strategy specialist

 who is also a Leave No Trace master educator.
 “Leave No Trace Principles are imperative for outdoor enthusiasts because when they are not followed, there are serious consequences,” Guerry says.

-For example, wandering off the beaten path—not traveling on durable surfaces—can lead to barren areas and eventually to eroded trails.
-Not disposing of waste properly is hazardous to wildlife, people and the environment.
+For example, wandering off the beaten path—not traveling on durable surfaces—can lead to barren areas and, eventually, eroded trails.
+Not disposing of waste properly is hazardous to wildlife, people, and the environment.
 Obviously, it’s

 also offensive to campers who want to enjoy the outdoors.

 “When you Leave No Trace, you have a positive impact on the environment,” explains Guerry.
 “The second impact is social.
 When you leave a clean camping area, you positively impact the next user.”

 As bad as these situations may be, TVA continues to spread the Leave No Trace message because it works.
 “We educate the public with signage at our dispersed campsites on TVA public lands, and when we do that, the bad behavior decreases,” says